Newsround

-Newsround (stylised as newsround) is a BBC children's news programme, which has run continuously since 4 April 1972.
+Newsround (stylised as newsround) is a BBC children's news programme which has run continuously since 4 April 1972.
 Originally John Craven's Newsround, it was one of the world's first television news magazines aimed specifically at children.
 Initially commissioned as a short series by BBC Children's Department, who held editorial control, its facilities were provided by BBC News.
-Broadcast on CBBC, the programme is aimed at 5 to 15-year-olds.
+Broadcast on CBBC, the programme is aimed at 5- to 15-year-olds.

 History

-Originally John Craven's Newsround, it was first presented by John Craven between 4 April 1972 and 22 June 1989.
+Created by Edward Barnes and John Craven and originally titled John Craven's Newsround, it was first presented by Craven between 4 April 1972 and 22 June 1989.
 Originally, stand-in presenters, such as Richard Whitmore, came from the main BBC News bulletins.

 In 1987, the show was renamed Newsround, and was presented by a rotating team including Craven in the dual role of chief presenter and programme editor.
 The programme gradually developed its own small reporting team, including Helen Rollason, Lucy Mathen, and long-serving space editor Reg Turnill.
 Other presenters included Juliet Morris, Krishnan Guru-Murthy, Julie Etchingham, Chris Rogers, Kate Gerbeau, Matthew Price and Becky Jago.
 Regular reporters on the programme, who have also presented it, included Paul Welsh, Lizo Mzimba and Terry Baddoo.
 Also, for most of its first two decades, Newsround drew upon the BBC's network of national and international correspondents such as John Humphrys, Michael Buerk and Martin Bell.

 Newsround was the first British television programme to break the news of the loss of the Space Shuttle Challenger on 28 January 1986.
 This edition was presented by Roger Finn, who had only recently joined the programme.
 The programme was also first in Britain to report an assassination attempt on Pope John Paul II in Vatican City in 1981 and provided the first reports from the Windsor Castle fire of November 1992.

 In February 2002, Newsround expanded from a sole ten-minute programme on weeknights to through-the-day bulletins seven days a week to tie-in with the launch of the CBBC Channel, and was broadcast across BBC One, BBC Two and the CBBC Channel.
 With this included a new theme, titles and expanded presenting team.
 The online and schools' offering were also expanded.
 In the early 00s Newsround was the most watched programme for children in the UK, and also had the highest AI score (a measure of programme engagement and appreciation) of all CBBC programmes.
 Following the 9/11 attacks, Newsround launched a guide to help children who were worried by news events.
 As part of the relocation of the BBC Children's Department, Newsround began broadcasting from new studios at Dock10, MediaCityUK in Salford Quays on Monday 21 November 2011.